Celebrity Millennium: Operational career

 In May 2011, a female passenger in her sixties was declared missing when she failed to disembark at a port call in San Diego.
 Security cameras on the ship showed that she had jumped off the ship into the waters between Cabo San Lucas and San Diego.

 In December 2012, the ship debuted in Asia after arriving at her homeport of Singapore, where the ship has been primarily deployed through the winter; in the summer, she has primarily sailed in Alaska.

 Because of the COVID-19 pandemic, in February 2020, Celebrity cancelled all Asia cruises on Celebrity Millennium and re-deployed her to Los Angeles to sail complimentary cruises in March and April 2020 for first responders and military personnel.
 However, all sailings were cancelled after the company halted operations on 13 March 2020.
 The ship was berthed or anchored offshore near San Diego throughout much of the pandemic; after months of difficulty repatriating crew members, up to 480 crew members still remained on board the ship in May 2020.

 In summer 2021, Celebrity Millennium joined Celebrity Edge in becoming the second ship in its fleet to re-start North American Operations, offering few sailings out of St. Maarten prior to being repositioned to Seattle were in July 23 she became the 2nd ship worldwide to resume Alaska sailings.

 Design and specifications

 Millennium's original hull livery featured a predominantly dark blue paint with yellow and white bands lining the vessel.
-Upon delivery, she became the world's first cruise ship to use a turbo-electric COGAS power plant.
-The COGAS plant consists of gas and steam turbines, with the latter being driven by steam generated using the heat from the exhaust of the gas turbines.
+Upon delivery, she became the world's first cruise ship to use a turbo-electric COGES power plant.
+The COGES plant consists of gas and steam turbines, with the latter being driven by steam generated using the heat from the exhaust of the gas turbines.
 In this way, some of the otherwise lost energy is reclaimed and the specific fuel consumption of the plant is decreased.
 Propulsion is provided by two "Mermaid" azimuth pod-propulsion units from Kamewa and Cegelec (now Alstom).